Hdoc1509/hrc/CONTRIBUTING.md

 - You should use a prefix for the new branch name:

+  - `build/` for build related changes
   - `feat/` for new features
   - `fix/` for bug fixes
   - `docs/` for documentation only changes
-  - `refactor/` for code refactoring
+  - `refactor/` for code that neither fixes a bug nor adds a feature
   - `perf/` for performance improvements
-  - `chore/` for changes that don't fit in any other category
+  - `chore/` for changes related to the project configuration or dependencies that are not related to build process

 - If adding a new feature: